 "I thought about how some [artists] just give music to people and everybody freaks out," Mike says, explaining his conscious attempt to make pop music with a big, studio-crafted sound, adopting the singing styles and confident poses of artists like Elvis and Bruce Springsteen.
-"It's mostly dudes; dudes make these big albums and they're like, 'Check it out, here's this big album!' or whatever, it's like, 'Oh my god what a genius, this is so amazing!'
-They're not asking them about laundry and shit — 'what's this mean,' or 'where's it come from'."
-Not that he resents talking about those things, he says, he just wondered, "What If I made a big album like that?"
-He elaborates with, "Almost as a way to allow myself to feel more capable, or more subversive about it."
+"It's mostly dudes; dudes make these big albums and they're like, 'Check it out, here's this big album!' or whatever, it's like, 'Oh my god what a genius this is so amazing!' -- they're not asking them about laundry and shit -- 'what's this mean,' or 'where's it come from'."
+Not that he resents talking about those things, he says, he just wondered, 'What If I made a big album like that?'.
+"Almost as a way to allow myself to feel more capable, or more subversive about it," he says.

-Unlike Prince, Mike says he isn't religious.
-"More like witchy and spiritual."
-He looks a little witchy during the interview, wearing a frayed-hem cream hemp top and matching trousers, and curled up in a dark Shoreditch hotel room (not by preference, I later discover, he just forgot to put the room key in the electric).
+Unlike Prince, Mike says he isn't religious, "More like witchy, and spiritual".
+He looks a little witchy during the interview, clothed a frayed-hem cream hemp top and matching trousers, and curled up in a dark Shoreditch hotel room (not by preference, I later discover, he just forgot to put the room key in the electric).
 When his new-age-y parents did occasionally take him to church (Greek Orthodox, because his dad is Greek), he enjoyed the incense and chanting.
-"I think I've just always been obsessed with church choirs and hymns and stuff, but never felt fully indulged in it or that those songs were really for me," he says."But I really responded to the feeling of other people singing together.
-So I think I sometimes try to make music that has that feeling, but includes me and other people".
+"I think I've just always been obsessed with church choirs and hymns and stuff, but never felt fully included in it or that those songs were really for me," he says, adding "but I really responded to the feeling of other people singing together, so I think I sometimes try to make music that has that feeling, but includes me and other people".

 I feel like a witch sometimes when I'm writing.

 A key theme of the album is about finding peace and happiness in this period of political and social turmoil.
-"To pay attention and be aware, and ready to fight and show up and stuff, but also, just go about your daily life at the same time without just spiraling with anger," he says.
-It's protest music, but the kind that recognizes the radical power of joy, as well as anger. " "Slip Away" is about stealing love or keeping love, even when the world tells you that it's not right or the way that you love is wrong," he says.
-"I feel like its defiant to do it anyway".
-The final track, "Alan," he wrote for his partner of eight years, the pianist Alan Wyffels.
+"To pay attention and be aware, and ready to fight and show up and stuff, but also, just go about your daily life at the same time, without just spiraling with anger," he says.
+It's protest music, but the kind that recognises the radical power of joy, as well as anger.
+"Slip Away is about stealing love or keeping love, even when the world tells you that it's not right, or the way that you love is wrong," he says, "I feel like its defiant to do it anyway".
+The final track, Alan, he wrote for his partner of eight years, the pianist Alan Wyffels.
 "Did you notice / We sleep through the night / Did you notice babe / Everything is alright," he sings, marvelling at the stability of their situation following a shared history of struggle and addiction in their twenties (Mike is now 35).

-Not that everything is completely rosy.
+Not that everything is completely rosey.
 The album title is a reflection of Mike's persistent body image anxieties.
 "I've always been kind of small, and strange, and what people consider to be feminine, and those things didn't always go over very well," he says.
-It's an understatement: he was once hospitalized in a homophobic attack.
+It's an understatement: he was once hospitalised in a homophobic attack.
 The album title developed from an fixation on transcending the limits of the body.
 "Like spiritually transcending… going to the next level of things," he says.
 It's not just an idea, but an energy he experiences both when he's writing and on stage.
-"I feel like a witch sometimes when I'm writing," he says, earnestly.
-"Even though it's a drama that I'm creating, it feels like I'm receiving weird information.
-I don't even know where it comes from."
+"I feel like a witch sometimes when I'm writing," he says, earnestly: "Even though it's a drama that I'm creating, it feels like I'm receiving weird information; I don't even know where it comes from."

 Text Charlotte Gush